codewitch-honey-crisis/gfx_demo/README.md

 The individual members of the `bitmap<>` template class are not that important.
 The important thing is that a bitmap is both a draw source, and a draw destination, so it can be used with `draw` functions.

+##### Large Bitmaps

+On little devices there's not a lot of heap, and while it may *seem* like you should be able to load a 160kB frame buffer on a 512kB system, there's the inconvenient little issue of heap fragmentation.
+Heap fragmentation causes there to not be 160kB of *contiguous* free space anywhere on the heap in many situations because of past deallocations, even if it's the first allocation you make after the RTOS passes you control because the heap is already "dirty" and fragmented by then.
+What do we do?

+In GFX large bitmaps can created using the `large_bitmap<>` template class.
+It is a composition of a lot of smaller bitmaps such that it presents a facade of one unified draw source/destination.
+Using this is pretty much the same as the regular bitmap as far as GFX is concerned, even though it doesn't have all the fancy members that bitmaps do.
+I'll be adding to and optimizing the large bitmap API as I go, but I wanted to get it out there.

+Create it like a normal bitmap except you need to pass in the segment height, in lines as the second parameter.
+A large bitmap is composed of a bunch of smaller bitmaps (referred to as segments) of the same width stacked vertically.
+Therefore, each segment is a number of lines high.
+Every segment but the last one (which may be smaller) has the same number of lines.
+Unlike normal bitmaps, you do not allocate your own memory for this but you can use custom allocator and deallocator functions if you need special platform specific heap options.
+It's not worth getting into code, because using it is no different than using a regular bitmap, sans some features which GFX will work around the lack of.

 #### Properly Using Asynchronous Draws

 Every drawing method has an asynchronous counterpart.
 While they do, it's usually not a good idea to use them.
 There are however, cases where using them can significantly increase your frame rate.
 The situation in which this is possible is somewhat narrow, but replicable.
 The key to performance is `draw::bitmap_async<>()`.
 This method is DMA-aware for drivers that support it, and will initiate a background DMA transfer by way of a frame write on the driver where available.
 This is facilitated by a driver's implementation of `copy_from_async<>()`, but in order to work at maximum efficiency there can be no cropping, resizing, flipping or color conversion of the bitmap in question - otherwise a (mostly) synchronous operation will take place.
 Additionally, you probably cannot use PSRAM for these transfers - you are limited to RAM that is available to use for DMA.
 Finally the bitmap actually has to be large enough to make it worthwhile.